What is a noun?

 Our city name is Islamabad.

-In this sentence, Islamabad is proper noun.
+In this sentence, Islamabad is a proper noun.

 3 – Collective Noun